- £511 per week

 Lounge: Comfortable seating, TV with Freeview, DVD and USB port.
 Wall mounted Electric flame effect fire with pebble design.
 Large coffee table.
 Large bay window.

-Kitchen / Diner: Large open plan design with double fronted wood burning stove as a centerpiece. (starter fuel provided) Dining table and chairs.
-Electric double oven, Electric hob, integral fridge, microwave, dishwasher, digital radio.
+Kitchen / Diner: Large open plan design with double fronted wood burning stove as a centerpiece. (starter fuel provided) Electric double oven, Electric hob, integral fridge, microwave, dishwasher, digital radio.
 Centre Island breakfast bar with 2 tall stools.
 Reading corner with comfortable arm chair and bookcase.
 Dining table and chairs, comfortable seating with coffee table overlooking patio area.
 Patio doors leading to enclosed private garden.